facebookresearch/pytorchvideo/README.md

 - **Reproducible Model Zoo:** Variety of state of the art pretrained video models and their associated benchmarks that are ready to use.
   Complementing the model zoo, PyTorchVideo comes with extensive data loaders supporting different datasets.
 - **Efficient Video Components:** Video-focused fast and efficient components that are easy to use.
 Supports accelerated inference on hardware.
+- ** Channel for downloading various of Facebook AI video datasets.

 ## Installation